litestar-org/litestar/docs/usage/7-middleware/3-builtin-middlewares/3-csrf-middleware.md

 This middleware prevents CSRF attacks by doing the following:

 1. On the first "safe" request (e.g `GET`) - set a cookie with a special token created by the server
-2. On each subsequent "unsafe" request (e.g `POST`) - make sure the request contains an additional header that has this token
+2. On each subsequent "unsafe" request (e.g `POST`) - make sure the request contains either a form field or an additional header that has this token

-To enable CSRF protection in a Starlite application simply pass an instance of `starlite.config.CSRFConfig` to the Starlite constructor:
+To enable CSRF protection in a Starlite application simply pass an instance of [`starlite.config.CSRFConfig`][starlite.config.CSRFConfig] to the Starlite constructor:

 ```python
 from starlite import Starlite, CSRFConfig